This is the main post in a series of blogs on the topic of migration custom applications to SAP databases.

 - Applications which the customer purchased or licensed from a software vendor (like SAP, but I am sure you can think of others) are not ‘custom applications’ in the sense as meant above; if a customer wants to migrate such an application to an SAP database, the software vendor itself is typically driving this.
-Exodus does not apply in such cases (although we are certainly interested to work directly with those software vendors to help them port their application to a SAP/Sybase database).
+SAP Advanced SQL Migration does not apply in such cases (although we are certainly interested to work directly with those software vendors to help them port their application to a SAP/Sybase database).

 Key point #4: Migrations can be tricky